-Whether it’s your first time or something you’ve experienced previously, losing your job unexpectedly is always disorienting.
-It may help to remember you’re not alone.
-People lose their jobs every day, and some of the world’s most successful people have been in your exact situation.
+Whether it’s your first time or something you’ve experienced previously, losing your job unexpectedly can be disorienting.
+It may help to remember you’re not alone, losing your job could be the spark that ignites a whole new career path for you.
+People lose their jobs every day, and some of the world’s most successful people have been in your situation.

-If you worked as an independent contractor or your income was mainly from tips or commission, your unemployment may be low.
-You should apply anyway, because being on unemployment can immediately qualify you for state-sponsored job training and employment programs.
+If you worked as an independent contractor or your income was mainly from tips or commission, you should still apply for unemployment, because you may immediately qualify for state-sponsored job training and employment programs.

-If you didn’t get any severance and you don’t qualify for unemployment, look for a part-time job, full-time survival job, or a side hustle you can start right away.
+If you didn’t receive any severance and you don’t qualify for unemployment, look for a part-time job, full-time temporary job, or a side hustle you can start right away.
 This doesn’t have to be related to your field.
-It’s just a job to bring in some immediate cash.
+It’s just a job to bring in some immediate money.